nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `complete 2`<br>
-  Selects the 2nd task in the task list.
+  Completes the 2nd task in the task list.
 * `find tutorial` <br>
   `complete 1`<br>
-  Selects the 1st task in the results of the `find` command.
+  Completes the 1st task in the results of the `find` command.

 ### 2.8.
 Allocate priority to a task: `prioritize`